- Reviews By Size

 If you’re looking for a basement dehumidifier that’s energy efficient, reliable and durable, the GE ADER65LN 65 is the clear choice.

 This is a great portable basement dehumidifier made by Frigidaire.
 It is capable of removing up to 70 pints of moisture per day while able to cover a vast area, making it ideal for basements.
 This is a great, cost effective solution for your basement humidity needs.

 The Sante Classic is a heavy duty basement dehumidifier.
 It is capable of controlling humidity in areas of up to 3000 square feet depending on conditions.
 The unit can be directly attached to the ventilation system.
-Basement dehumidifier reviews have shown this to be a great unit; however, with a price tag of $1,500 it is quite expensive.
+Basement dehumidifier reviews have shown this to be a great unit; however, with a price tag of approximately $1,500 it is quite expensive.